Soulbind-Protocol/sdk/README.md

 ### TokenData

 This is the main object within the Soulbind ecosystem.
-When you create a token (see [create()](#create) or our [create page](https://app.soulbind.app/create)) the Soulbind contract generates this object based on the data received.
+When you create a token (see [create()](#create) or our create page [mainnet](https://app.soulbind.app/create) / [testnet](https://testnet.soulbind.app/create)) the Soulbind contract generates this object based on the data received.
 When users claim this token, data about that claim will be added to the issuedTo array.
 This includes who claimed the token in the form of a wallet address and the token's on-chain ID (tokenId).

 ```js
 interface TokenData {